 Itinerary

-Fly to Valencia.
-On arrival, transfer by coach to our hotel where we stay seven nights, with breakfast, at the four-star Eurostars Rey Don Jaime.
-This hotel is well-located between Valencia's charming old town and the modern City of Arts and Sciences.
+Arrival in Valencia - On arrival in Valencia, transfer by coach to our hotel where we stay seven nights, with breakfast, at the four-star Eurostars Rey Don Jaime.
+This hotel is well-located between the city's charming old town and the modern City of Arts and Sciences.

 We’ll enjoy our stylish surroundings during welcome drinks and dinner this evening.